yingjiezhong/MySandbox/jax-rs-server/readme.md

 ### DESCRIPTION
 # this is a rest server application based on jax-rs and Jersey

+# JAX-RS is nothing more than a specification.
+Jersey is a implementation for JAX-RS, which includes Glassfish.

 # ISSUES
 # post is not working - may be own json marshaling